solita/solita.github.com/_posts/2020-12-05-data-quality-with-r.md

 However, I’ve been extremely impressed by the work of the creator behind `pointblank` *Rich Iannone*.
 The documentation of `pointblank` is really something special.
-Furthermore, the time spent on tests in the package give us an indication of the ambition behind the package, there are more than 3000 unit tests for this package.
+Furthermore, the time spent on tests give us an indication of the ambition behind the package, there are more than 3000 unit tests for this package.